bilalkhan30/Shipping-Logistics-Management-Website/README.md

 ```

 ### 4. Environment Variables
-Create a `.env` file in the root of your project directory and add your PostgreSQL connection string and a secret key for JWT[cite: 3].
+Create a `.env` file in the root of your project directory and add your PostgreSQL connection string and a secret key for JWT.

 ```env
 # Format: postgresql://USER:PASSWORD@HOST:PORT/DATABASE